-Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using P Scales for children working below National Curriculum Level 1) and will ensure that your child's needs are met.
+Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met.

-- Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Planning (including that for P Scales and for specific intervention programmes) and teaching will be adapted, on a daily basis if needed, to meet your child's learning needs.
+Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary.

+- Specific resources and strategies will be used to support your child individually and in groups. - Planning and teaching will be adapted, on a daily basis if needed, to meet your child's learning needs.